 Skip advert

 “Whilst this decision demonstrates Stellantis’ confidence in the plant, this first step in its re-development towards a fully electric future requires the UK Government to stimulate more demand in the electric vehicle market and support manufacturers that invest in the UK for a sustainable transition,” she said.

-That the plans announced only this year have now been superseded by a controversial decision to close the historic Luton plant, would suggest Stellantis doesn’t believe the government has delivered.
-However, in announcing its Luton closure plan, the firm has refrained from blaming a government failure directly, saying only that the decision to shut Luton was “made within the context of the UK’s ZEV mandate”.
+That the plans have ultimately been superseded by the closure of the plant would suggest Stellantis doesn’t believe the Government has delivered.
+However, when announcing its closure plan, the firm refrained from blaming a Government failure directly, saying only that the decision to shut Luton was “made within the context of the UK’s ZEV Mandate”.

+Skip advert